Package 'preventr'

 #

-# Optional predictor variables are all omitted (and thus take their default)
+# Optional predictor variables are all omitted (and thus take their default).

-# `model` is also omitted (and thus takes its default, with the function selecting
+# `model` is also omitted (and thus takes its default, with the function

-# `time` is also omitted (and thus takes its default, with the function returning
+# `time` is also omitted (and thus takes its default, with the function

 #

-# Expect the base model to run given absence of optional predictor variables.
+# Expect the base model to run given absence of optional predictor variables

 res <- estimate_risk(